NO FEES UNLESS WE WIN

 What Is The Average Time It Takes To Settle A Nursing Home Lawsuit?

 In order to expedite the start of the process of a case, many personal injury lawyers postpone attorney fees or upfront costs.
-For instance, Kucher Law Group Personal Injury Attorney does not charge any fee upfront.
+For instance, the personal injury attorneys at Kucher Law Group do not charge any fee upfront.
 In fact, we don’t get paid unless you do.
 However, even with postponing attorney fees, the legal process for resolving claims and taking the case to trial can be slow.

 The defendants will often delay, deny or defend their actions, showing how they could not have prevented the injury, harm, or death.
 This is why having a personal injury lawyer is very important.
 The plaintiff’s nursing home abuse lawyer will pursue the truth by deposing witnesses and reviewing medical records to support the victim’s claim.